aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/sdtappearance/_index.md

 public class SdtAppearance
 ```

-A utility class providing constants.
 Specifies the appearance of a structured document tag.
 ## Fields

 | Field | Description |